-Eritrea profile - Timeline - BBC News
+Eritrea profile

 2017 June - Tension between Djibouti and Eritrea after Qatari peacekeepers withdraw from a disputed border area.

-2017 July - Asmara is added to UNESCO's list of World Heritage sites for its Italian Fascist-era architecture.
+2017 July - UNESCO adds Asmara to its list of World Heritage sites, describing it as a well-preserved example of a colonial planned city.

+2018 January - Eritrea's ambassador to the Netherlands is asked to leave over allegations that Eritrean refugees are forced to pay a diaspora tax to access consular services.